Hammerspoon/hammerspoon/SPOONS.md

 ## How do I use a Spoon?

 There are two parts to this, loading the spoon, and integrating it into your configuration.
-Hopefully the Spoon came with some documentation, so look in `~/.hammerspoon/Spoons/NAME.spoon`.
+Hopefully the Spoon came with some documentation, either on its homepage or in `~/.hammerspoon/Spoons/NAME.spoon`.
 There you should find some documentation of the API offered by the Spoon, and any special requirements it has.

 ### Loading a Spoon